- Linux Fundamentals

 - Linux System Administration

-This book is a work in progress, but with rather complete chapters on disk management (including partitions, file systems, mounting, uuid, raid and lvm), package management (rpm/yum and deb/dpkg/apt-get), and introductory chapters about the init system, booting with grub or lilo, kernel and module management, libraries, tcp/ip, binding and bonding, ssh, inetd, xinetd, at, cron, syslog, backup and performance.
+This book is a work in progress, but with rather complete chapters on disk management (including partitions, file systems, mounting, uuid, raid, lvm, iSCSI and Multipath), package management (rpm/yum and deb/dpkg/apt-get), and introductory chapters about the init system, booting with grub or lilo, kernel and module management, libraries, network basics and nic configuration, ssh, scheduling with at and cron, (r)syslog, backup and some performance tools.

 - Linux Servers